We’ve all been there: Sorting through an inbox brimming with email campaigns we won’t look at from brands we barely engage with.

 That’s where your brand can distinguish itself.
 As the cliché goes, quality over quantity.
 While many marketers are focused on growing their email lists, an audience size means nothing without engagement.
 Gaining new subscribers to increase open, click, and conversion rates is a half-strategy.
 Consider your existing audience, an audience that’s interested enough in your offer to stick around, and nurture that email list.

-Mirabel’s Marketing Manager will explore why re-engagement efforts are important to your email marketing strategy, how to re-engage dead email subscribers, and a long-term email marketing strategy to re-engage your list.
+This blog will explore how to re-engage dead email subscribers, discuss why re-engagement efforts are important to your email marketing strategy, and provide a long-term email marketing strategy to re-engage your list so those revived subscribers remain alive for years to come.

 What Makes Email Re-Engagement Worth It?